How we score mutual funds

 - Categories: one of 70+ Morningstar categories, which serve as sub-categories of the five larger groups

 The rankings are presented as percentile rankings.
-If a fund earns a group ranking of 75, that can be read as: "This fund ranked better than 75% of the other funds in the same fund group."
-If a fund earns an overall ranking of 50, that can be read as: "This fund ranked better than 50% of all other funds in the dataset."
+If a fund earns a group ranking of 75, that can be read as: "This fund ranked better than or equal to 75% of the other funds in the same fund group."
+If a fund earns an overall ranking of 50, that can be read as: "This fund ranked better than or equal to 50% of all other funds in the dataset."

 Morningstar groups and categories